daniel-rusu/pods4k/immutable-arrays/README.md

 <details>
 <summary>Memory Impacts</summary>

-1. Notice that the list contains 7 values but the backing array has a size of 10 with 3 null elements.  `ArrayList` starts with a default capacity of 10.
-As elements pass the filter criteria and get added to the array, if the backing array becomes full, a new array that's 1.5 times larger is created and the elements are copied over.
-On average, array lists end up with about 17% of unused capacity when the exact size isn't known ahead of time.
+1. Notice that the list contains 7 values but the backing array has a capacity of 10.
+When an `ArrayList` runs out of capacity, the backing array is replaced with a new array that's 1.5-times larger and the elements get copied over.
+On average, array lists end up with about 17% of unused capacity when the exact capacity isn't specified ahead of time.

-2. Although a 32-bit integer needs just 4 bytes to represent the value, in a typical 64-bit JVM environment, an `Integer` wrapper object requires 16 bytes for the object header, 4 bytes for the actual integer value, plus another 4 bytes of padding totalling 24 bytes.
-If we enable pointer compression, we can reduce this down to 16 bytes per wrapper.
+2. A primitive 32-bit integer uses just 4 bytes.
+However, an `Integer` wrapper object requires 16 bytes for the object header, 4 bytes for the value, plus another 4 bytes of padding totalling 24 bytes.
+Enabling JVM pointer compression reduces this to 16 bytes per wrapper.

-3. In addition to the size of the `Integer` wrapper objects, the backing array stores pointers to the memory address of each of these wrappers.
-So ignoring the memory overhead of the list object and ignoring the unused over-provisioned spots, we need 32 bytes to store each 4-byte integer value!
-With pointer compression, we can reduce this down to 20 bytes for each 4-byte integer but that's still a 5X memory overhead!
+3. Additionally, lists need to store pointers to each of these wrappers.
+So ignoring the memory overhead of the list class and ignoring the unused over-provisioned spots, lists use 32 bytes to store each 4-byte integer value!

-The following table shows the per-element memory consumption on a 64-bit JVM accounting for the size of the reference that points to the wrapper object, wrapper object header, value, and padding in the wrapper object to account for memory
+   Enabling JVM pointer compression reduces this to 20 bytes for each 4-byte integer but that's still a 5X higher!

-alignment:
+The following shows the per-element memory usage on a 64-bit JVM accounting for the size of the pointer to the wrapper object, wrapper object header, value, and padding in the wrapper object to account for memory alignment:

 | Type    | Immutable Array<br/>(bytes per element) | ArrayList<br/>(bytes per element) | ArrayList on JVM with compressed oops<br/>(bytes per element) |
 |---------|-----------------------------------------|-----------------------------------|---------------------------------------------------------------|